Non-Alcoholic Steatohepatitis

 Treatment

 Doctors recommend weight loss to treat nonalcoholic fatty liver disease (NAFLD), which is either nonalcoholic fatty liver (NAFL) or nonalcoholic steatohepatitis (NASH).
-Weight loss can reduce fat, inflammation, and fibrosis in the liver.
-No medicines have been approved to treat NAFLD or NASH. (*courtesy of NIH: National Institute of Diabetes and Digestive and Kidney Diseases)
+Weight loss can reduce fat, inflammation, and fibrosis in the liver. (*courtesy of NIH: National Institute of Diabetes and Digestive and Kidney Diseases)

 CARE joins pharmaceutical companies to work towards finding a medication to treat NASH.